Simona735/PPDS-assignments/README.md

 **Associated file**: [ADT SimpleBarrier.py](ADT%20SimpleBarrier.py)

-**Describiton**:
+**Description**:
-At the beginning, we initialize 5 threads that will start executing the barrier_example function.
+In the beginning, we initialize 5 threads that will start executing the barrier_example function.
 This function tests the functionality of the barrier using on-screen printouts.
 The barrier object itself has a wait() function implemented that synchronizes the threads on the barrier until all threads have reached the wait() function.
 Then all threads are released to continue.

 **_The solution is designed so that the barrier works exactly once!_**